What is Return on Ad Spend?

 Measuring the performance and analytics of an ad campaign is an integral component of a successful business model.

-By A/B testing different advertising strategies, companies can figure out which strategy is most profitable and is most suitable for their target customer base.
+By A/B testing different advertising strategies, companies can figure out which strategy is most profitable and most suitable for their target customer base.

 To further derive more insights from ROAS, the metric can be calculated on an individual basis across different campaigns, ad platforms, or specific ads.

-How to Interpret Return on Ad Spend (ROAS)
+Return on Ad Spend Formula (ROAS)

 Where: